 Treatment of adrenal fatigue involves helping the patient understand the problem and working to try and reduce or eliminate stressors in their lives.
 This would include addressing physical stressors such as underlying medical problems along with dealing with emotional stressors.
 An appropriate healthy diet that stabilizes blood sugar levels is important.
 This is often a challenging process for patient and physician alike.

-Vigorous supplementation of critical nutrients that support the adrenal gland is the cornerstone of therapy.
+Vigorous supplementation of critical nutrients that support the adrenal gland is a cornerstone of therapy.
 This includes high doses of vitamin C and B5, two critical nutrients that support healthy adrenal function.
 A number of herbal products and adrenal extracts also help improve adrenal function in many patients.
 The replacement of needed sex hormones such as progesterone, testosterone and DHEA often has profound affect on improving adrenal function.

 Bioidentical cortisol is often needed initially to support and improve adrenal function.
 Bioidentical cortisol is a compounded, natural form of cortisol available through a compounding pharmacy by prescription.
-This is a safe and effective way to help address adrenal fatigue and often the only treatment that is tends to work.
+This is a safe and effective way to help address adrenal fatigue and often the only treatment that is helpful.
 The dose of cortisol varies from individual to individual and needs to be monitored by an appropriately trained physician.
 The treatment course for adrenal fatigue takes times – often 1 to 2 years of treatment is required for complete improvement and resolution of all symptoms.

 Adrenal fatigue is real.
 Adrenal fatigue can be diagnosed and successfully treated.
 If you are sick and tired of being tired and sick keep looking for the underlying reason(s) that are impacting your health.
 Find a physician trained to recognize the signs and symptoms of adrenal fatigue and one trained to prescribe bioidentical hormones.
 Adrenal fatigue is clearly the 21rst century stress syndrome that requires 21rst century diagnosis and treatment to help improve your symptoms!